Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 1) Balanced stereo hearing.
 The sound quality of hearing through 2 ears is much better.
 If you’ve listened to music through 1 headphone rather than 2 then you’ll appreciate the difference.

-2) Localization.
-Our brains are able to detect where a sound has come from better through two ears.
+2) Localisation.
+Our brains can detect where a sound has come from better through two ears.
 Much better to be able to turn in the direction of someone trying to talk to you and essential if trying to cross a road.

 3) Less amplification required.
 The effect of hearing through both ears enables the person to require less amplification.